A note from Kim Banach, WINC Executive Director

 Celebrating 25 years of saving wild lives and wildlife education

 We remain both humbled and excited to celebrate our organization’s 25th anniversary in 2019!
 The Wildlife In Need Center (WINC) sprouted as an idea in June 1993, and officially opened its doors on January 1, 1994, treating 837 animals in its maiden year.
 During these first two years, WINC operated from a tiny one-bedroom house in Waukesha and then, in the fall of 1995, moved to a farmhouse with five acres of land.
-Today WINC treats over 3,000 wild patients each year at its new and expanded facilities in Oconomowoc.
+Today WINC treats over 3,000 wild patients each year at its custom built and expanded facilities in Oconomowoc.